Music

 My first piano lesson was the day before my fifth birthday.
 I often combine computers and music, like in my live performance software KeyMaster.
 That program stems from an older program I wrote with the same name that I originally wrote on the Commodore 64 and used on stage for years.
 I later ported it to the Atari ST, rewrote it for the now-defunct BeOS, and wrote a Ruby version called PatchMaster.

-I performed in bands from 1980 to 1993, went on a hiatus, and started playing out again in 2013.
+I played in bands from circa 1975 to January 1993, went on a hiatus, and started playing out again in 2013.
 Over the years, I’ve played everything from progressive rock to dance pop to electric jazz and R&B; covers and originals.
-Here’s a video of Miles at Connelly’s in Times Square, New York City in 2013.
-I’m the guy with the beard and glasses off at the side of the stage.

 I write different kinds of stuff.
-Most of it is funk/dance/pop, but I also dabble in orchestral, Sondheim-esque pieces, game show themes, thirty-second newsroom background music, and whatever else tickles my fancy.
+Most of it is funk/dance/pop, but I also dabble in orchestral styles, Sondheim-esque pieces, game show themes, thirty-second newsroom background music, and whatever else tickles my fancy.

-Aside from the typeset pieces below and the sequencer and MIDI files of the music I’ve done on my own, I have thrown a few things up on Soundcloud for the fun of it.
+Aside from the typeset pieces below and the sequencer and MIDI files of the music I’ve done on my own, I have thrown a few things up on Soundcloud for the fun of it — none of it production quality.
 Out of all of the original songs we did in the late ‘80’s, I only have one crappy cassette of a bunch of works-in-progress .
 It’s dated but really good stuff.
 The sound quality is horrendous.
-Also, the tape broke so I’ll need to repair it one day.
+Also, the tape broke so I’ll need to repair it one day and digitize it.

 My MIDI reference has moved here.
 It’s not a tutorial.
 Rather, it is intended as a quick overview and a reference guide.